 - Antibiotics can treat many bacterial infections, such as TB.

 - There are many types of parasitic diseases.
-You’ll need lab tests to determine the exact cause before the correct medication can be prescribed.
+You’ll likely need other lab tests to determine the exact cause before the correct medication can be prescribed.

 Treatment for blood cancers can include:

 When it comes to white blood cells, you want to keep them all within the healthy range.
 If your white blood cell count is too low, you’ll be more vulnerable to illness.
-If it’s too high, it means your body is fighting something.
+If it’s too high, it may mean your body is responding to something.